 No, DingDingDing Casino is not legit — I see clear scam indicators.
 I recommend avoiding it and checking our top sweepstakes casinos list instead.

-DingDingDing used to offer new players 100,000 Gold Coins + 2.5 Sweeps Coins just for signing up — no purchase required.
-That's a decent starting package on paper.
+DingDingDing offered a no deposit welcome bonus of 100,000 Gold Coins + 2.5 Sweeps Coins just for signing up — no purchase required.
+That's a decent starting package that let new players explore the site before spending a dime.

 1,500+ games available to play